morse-simulator/morse/doc/man/morse_man_page.rst

 :check:
         Checks the environment is correctly setup to run morse
 :help:
-        Displays information reguarding the program
+        Displays information regarding the program
 :version:
         Displays the version number